ctt-gob-es/oaw/README.md

 This repository contains 3 applications:

-* OAW: Java Web Application
+* OAW: Java Web Application.
-* Motor JS: An implementation of https://github.com/prerender/prerender to render web pages and return code
+* Motor JS: An implementation of https://github.com/prerender/prerender to render web pages and return code.
-* WCAG EM Tool: An fork of https://github.com/w3c/wcag-em-report-tool with capabiluty to exports as ODS format
+* WCAG EM Tool: An fork of https://github.com/w3c/wcag-em-report-tool with capabiluty to exports as ODS format.

-# OAW
+## OAW (Observatiro de Accesibilidad Web)

 The application code is distributed in several maven projects: